bangaloresolutionshub/essbase/Lab16/LabGuide16.md

 Now that you have set up an application and cube for drill through, and created a report, you are ready to execute the report and analyze data.

-1. Use the Sample Smart View analysis file provided below.
+1. Use the Sample Smart View analysis file that you can download from [here](https://objectstorage.us-ashburn-1.oraclecloud.com/p/gE7tm__2qZ4Zkp8tDqloFKwAv9s-SOjzmfd0Uu6cnNE/n/natdsepltfrmanalyticshrd1/b/Essbase-Workshop/o/DT_Analysis_Sample_report.xlsx)

 ![](./images/image16_58.png "")